 "I too am Germany"

 The Internet campaign #AuchichbinDeutschland (#ITooAmGermany) is all about taking a stand against racism.
-The photo blog is running on social media and was launched by a group of people who have received grants from the Deutschlandstiftung Integration, a foundation set up by the umbrella organisation of German Magazine Publishers to promote equal opportunities for people with a migration background in Germany.
-It was inspired by the the photo campaign #ITooAmHarvard.
+The photo blog was launched by a group of people who have received grants from the Deutschlandstiftung Integration, a foundation that promotes equal opportunities for people with a migration background in Germany.

 Anastasia M. from Mannheim.
 Her sign reads: "My name might not sound like it, but #ITooAmGermany." #AuchichbinDeutschland (#ITooAmGermany) seeks to highlight the fact that many people who were born or grew up in Germany are not seen as "German" by parts of society either because they look "different" or their names sound foreign.